JoeMcCarthy22/JoeMcCarthy22/README.md

 Full stack software engineer - focused on web development.
 Developed programs to support my work in Social Prescribing, including a tool that tailors suggestions to support patients on a waiting list for an appointment: signposting to local services for Mental Health, Housing, Benefits and Social Groups.

-I am currently taking on clients for web development!
+I am currently taking on clients for web development!!
 For more info see my Website: https://joemccarthy.netlify.app/ I am currently building an exercise library specifically for older adults at risk of falls.